CS297P-SAD/sadfs/doc/ideas.md

 	* Master locks chunk for writing
 	* Master retrieves list of servers that contain that chunk
 * Master sends client chunkid and list of chunk servers
-* Client sends data to first chunk server on the list, along with the list of remaining chunk servers
+* Client sends data to first chunk server on the list, along with the offset within the chunk and the list of remaining chunk servers
 * Chunk server 1 writes data to a local file named chunkid
 * Chunk server 1 sends data to remaining chunk servers
 * Chunk server 1 sends master message saying it has chunkid